Ad

 For example, you can refer to the second section above.

 Another case you can take is, suppose you're using a library that gives you a JS object, with nested properties, so to check what exactly the names of the properties, and which of them can be undefined, is a big pain.
 You have to dig in the documentation, or sometimes console log your object to see what stuff it contains.
-That's really what I hate, I wish some way, where the object itself tell you what properties it contains and if some property if undefined, or property has value string or number or array or what.
+That's really what I hate, I wish some way, where the object itself tells you what properties it contains and if some property is undefined, or property has a value string or number or array or what.
 Well, the wish is fulfilled, thanks once again to TypeScript.
-If the codes are written in TS, the exact behavior you'll get.
+If the codes are written in TS, the exact behaviour you'll get.
 Let's see with an example.

 function getUser ( id: number ):User {